Costs of setting up a loan in Spain may differ from other countries.

 The Bank lending the money will either themselves manage the registration process, or appoint a third party to do so on their behalf.
 The requirement for the Bank to manage the process is because the Bank must ensure both the property purchase and the loan are correctly registered, so as to be sure the security being used as collateral for the funding and the loan itself are correctly recorded.

-Notary and land registry fees are based on a national scale within purchase and loan amount bands.
+Notary and land registry fees for the purchase deed are based on a national scale within purchase and loan amount bands.
 There will be small but not vast differences between Notary offices, total land registry costs and Bank depending on complexity of registration and cost of any third party involved.

 Costs of registration